-The Department has established a policy of cash management allowing bond issuance to be based on cash flow requirements over the construction period of the capital improvements undertaken by the Enterprise.
-The Enterprise's current year capital plan and five-year Work Program for the System includes approximately \$8.9 billion of capital projects and approximately \$2.5 billion of planned Bond issuances for Fiscal Year 2022 through Fiscal Year 2026, including \$239.8 million already issued for the 2021B Bonds and the issuance of the 2021C Bonds in Fiscal Year 2022.
+The Department established a cash management policy allowing bond issuance to be based on cash flow requirements over the construction period of the capital improvements undertaken by the Enterprise.
+The Adopted Work Program for the System, which consists of the five-year period from Fiscal Year 2022 through 2026, includes approximately \$8.9 billion of capital projects of which approximately \$2.6 billion will be funded through planned Bond issuances in Fiscal Year 2022 through Fiscal Year 2026, including \$705 million of proceeds generated by issuances of the 2021B, 2021C Bonds, and 2022B Bonds in Fiscal Year 2022.
+See "THE TURNPIKE SYSTEM - Project Development Process" herein for a discussion of the annual development of the Department's Adopted Work Program, which includes all planned capital projects for the System.

 The Enterprise's statutory cap under Section 338.2275, Florida Statutes, limits the amount of Bonds that may be outstanding at any given time to \$10.0 billion.

 The Department expects to issue Bonds annually, as needed, to fund the continuation of Turnpike Projects under construction and undertake new Turnpike Projects.
-The following are the Department's planned Bond issuances for Fiscal Year 2022 through Fiscal Year 2026:
+The following are the Department's planned new money Bond issuances for Fiscal Year 2022 through Fiscal Year 2026:

-Fiscal Year 2022: \$667.7 million (including the 2021B and 2021C Bonds)

-Fiscal Year 2023: \$431.4 million Fiscal Year 2024: \$453.3 million Fiscal Year 2025: \$476.0 million Fiscal Year 2026: \$511.1 million
+Planned Near-Term Bond Issues

+(in millions of dollars)

+Fiscal Year 2022^{1} 2023 2024 2025 2026 Total Amount of Bonds \$705.0 \$427.6 \$449.4 \$472.9 \$509.0 \$2,563.9
-The various Turnpike Projects that the Enterprise anticipates funding with the proceeds of these planned debt issuances in Fiscal Year 2022 through Fiscal Year 2026 include:

-- (1) the extension of the First Coast Expressway from I-95 to east of County Road 209; - (2) widening the Sawgrass Expressway from south of NW 8th Street to Atlantic Boulevard; - (3) widening the Mainline from State Road 50 in Clermont to O'Brien Road; - (4) widening the Mainline from West Palm Beach Service Plaza to Okeechobee Boulevard; - (5) widening the Seminole Expressway (State Road 417) from Aloma Avenue to State Road 434; - (6) widening the Mainline from Partin Settlement Road to Osceola Parkway; - (7) the extension of the Central Polk Parkway from the Polk Parkway at Winter Lake Road to State Road 60; - (8) interchange improvements at Atlantic Boulevard on the Sawgrass Expressway in Broward County; - (9) interchange modifications at Kissimmee Park Road with construction of a new interchange at Nolte Road on the Mainline in Osceola County, - (10) the construction of a new Tolled interchange at Sand Lake Road on the Mainline in Orange County. - (11) widening the HEFT in Miami-Dade County; and - (12) the construction of the Suncoast Parkway from US-98 to County Road 495 primarily in Citrus County.
+The various Turnpike Projects that the Enterprise anticipates funding with the proceeds of these planned debt issuances in Fiscal Year 2022 through Fiscal Year 2026 include: the extension of the First Coast Expressway in Clay County; widening the Sawgrass Expressway in Broward County; widening the Mainline in Lake County, Palm Beach County, and Osceola County; widening the Seminole Expressway in Seminole County; the extension of the Central Polk Parkway in Polk County; interchange improvements on the Sawgrass Expressway in Broward County; interchange modifications on the Mainline in Osceola County; the construction of new tolled interchanges on the Mainline in Osceola County and Orange County; widening the HEFT in Miami-Dade County; and the construction of the Suncoast Parkway, primarily in Citrus County.